3Dpass/3DP/README.md

 ## Getting Started

-Follow the steps below to get started with the 3DPass Node Template:
+Follow the steps below to get started with the 3DPass Node:

 ### Using Nix